scandum/fluxsort/README.md

 -------------------
 To avoid run-away recursion fluxsort switches to quadsort for both partitions if one partition is less than 1/16th the size of the other partition.
 On a distribution of random unique values the observed chance of a false positive is 1 in 1,336 for the pseudomedian of 9 and approximately 1 in 4 million for the pseudomedian of 25.

 Combined with the analyzer fluxsort starts out with this makes the existence of killer patterns unlikely, other than at most a 33% performance slowdown by prematurely triggering the use of quadsort.
+However, for more complex comparisons, like strings, quadsort matches fluxsort, in which case it wouldn't make a difference.

 Branchless optimizations
 ------------------------